WasabiRaptor/SBQ-NPC-Template/npcs/tenants/sbq/ocs/README.md

 #### vored

-The line the NPC says upon getting vored
+The line the NPC says upon getting vored.

 #### struggling